 Graphic design gets overpowered when it comes to South Africa.
 The Aboriginal art, the warm sea breeze, the mandala patterns, and other things have been the wealth of the South African atmosphere.
-To show the community’s unity, the South African design heavily gets laden with bright primary colors.
+To show the community’s unity, the South African design heavily gets laden with bright primary colors and rain forest logos.

 In the design at hand, MUTI shows a traditional woven pattern, which resembles a hand-crafted piece of artwork.
 But how does it link to Christmas?
 If you look closer, you can see Christmas ornaments, stockings, snow caps, gingerbread man, and candies.

 Poland has a history enriched with communication design.
 And its legacy outreaches the country borders, sponging the country’s political, social, and economic impact in the form of bold collages, vintage art, avant-garde logos, and ecstatic packaging logo designs.

 Marta Żukiel, in her vintage Christmas card, makes sure that the objects and designs specific to Poland communicate and interact with the modern theme of Christmas.
 She uses intricate patterns, multiple types, and intense colors to awaken the core spirit.
 Though the design looks a bit crowded, it also becomes the beauty of it!

 We all know that the Americans used graphic design as a means of visual communication and applied their design philosophies leading to the development of provocative iconography.
 The American soil welcomed the famed European designers from Europe and developed her own sense of graphic design identity.
 The American culture is all encompassing and so are the American logo designs.

 When the holidays come, the American tradition calls for family and friends gatherings.
 The work here showcases how everything and everyone communicates to create a magical holiday experience.